-ACM# Date Resolutions AC-6 09/10/2021 The curriculum structure and detailed syllabus of 1st Year as proposed by the Boards of Studies is approved by the Academic Council.
-AC-8 13/08/2022 The curriculum structure and detailed syllabus of 2nd, 3rd, and 4th years as proposed by the Boards of Studies is approved by the Academic Council.
+ACM# Date Resolutions AC-6 09/10/2021 the Boards of Studies is approved by the Academic Council The curriculum structure and detailed syllabus of 2nd, 3rd, The curriculum structure and detailed syllabus of 1st Year as proposed by the Boards of Studies is approved by the Academic Council.
+The curriculum structure and detailed syllabus of 2nd, 3rd, and 4th years as proposed by the Boards of Studies is approved by the Academic Council.
+AC-Spl 26/02/2024 Addition of a new open elective subject titled "Securities, Analysis & Trading" in final year as recommended by the Board of Studies is approved by the Academic Council through circulation.